awsdocs/iam-user-guide/doc_source/reference_policies_evaluation-logic.md

 1. **AWS Organizations service control policies \(SCPs\)** – Organizations SCPs specify the maximum permissions for an organization or organizational unit \(OU\)\.
 The SCP maximum applies to principals in member accounts, including each AWS account root user\.
 If an SCP is present, identity\-based and resource\-based policies grant permissions to principals in member accounts only if those policies and the SCP allow the action\.
 If both a permissions boundary and an SCP are present, then the boundary, the SCP, and the identity\-based policy must all allow the action\.

 1. **Session policies** – Session policies are advanced policies that you pass as parameters when you programmatically create a temporary session for a role or federated user\.
 To create a role session programmatically, use one of the `AssumeRole*` API operations\.
 When you do this and pass session policies, the resulting session's permissions are the intersection of the IAM entity's identity\-based policy and the session policies\.
 To create a federated user session, you use an IAM user's access keys to programmatically call the `GetFederationToken` API operation\.
 A resource\-based policy has a different effect on the evaluation of session policy permissions\.
 The difference depends on whether the user or role's ARN or the session's ARN is listed as the principal in the resource\-based policy\.
-For more information, see [Session Policies](access_policies.md#policies_session)\.
+For more information, see [Session policies](access_policies.md#policies_session)\.

 Remember, an explicit deny in any of these policies overrides the allow\.

-### Evaluating Identity\-Based Policies with Resource\-Based Policies<a name="policy-eval-basics-id-rdp"></a>
+### Evaluating identity\-based policies with resource\-based policies<a name="policy-eval-basics-id-rdp"></a>

 Identity\-based policies and resource\-based policies grant permissions to the identities or resources to which they are attached\.
 When an IAM entity \(user or role\) requests access to a resource within the same account, AWS evaluates all the permissions granted by the identity\-based and resource\-based policies\.
 The resulting permissions are the total permissions of the two types\.
 If an action is allowed by an identity\-based policy, a resource\-based policy, or both, then AWS allows the action\.
 An explicit deny in either of these policies overrides the allow\.

 ![\[Evaluation of identity-based policies and resource-based policies\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/permissions_policies_effective.png)

-### Evaluating Identity\-Based Policies with Permissions Boundaries<a name="policy-eval-basics-id-bound"></a>
+### Evaluating identity\-based policies with permissions boundaries<a name="policy-eval-basics-id-bound"></a>

 When AWS evaluates the identity\-based policies and permissions boundary for a user, the resulting permissions are the intersection of the two categories\.
 That means that when you add a permissions boundary to a user with existing identity\-based policies, you might reduce the actions that the user can perform\.
 Alternatively, when you remove a permissions boundary from a user, you might increase the actions they can perform\.
 An explicit deny in either of these policies overrides the allow\.
-To view information about how other policy types are evaluated with permissions boundaries, see [Evaluating Effective Permissions with Boundaries](access_policies_boundaries.md#access_policies_boundaries-eval-logic)\.
+To view information about how other policy types are evaluated with permissions boundaries, see [Evaluating effective permissions with boundaries](access_policies_boundaries.md#access_policies_boundaries-eval-logic)\.

 ![\[Evaluation of identity-based policies and permissions boundaries\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/permissions_boundary.png)

-### Evaluating Identity\-Based Policies with Organizations SCPs<a name="policy-eval-basics-id-scp"></a>
+### Evaluating identity\-based policies with Organizations SCPs<a name="policy-eval-basics-id-scp"></a>

 When a user belongs to an account that is a member of an organization, the resulting permissions are the intersection of the user's policies and the SCP\.
 This means that an action must be allowed by both the identity\-based policy and the SCP\.
 An explicit deny in either of these policies overrides the allow\.